 5 Things Wives Should Know About Mistresses

-Generally speaking, from the perspective of a wife that's been cheated on, it's often the "other woman" who gets blamed for an affair.
-She's usually perceived as a wicked homewrecker with nothing on her mind but "stealing" someone's husband.
+Generally speaking, from the perspective of a wife that's been cheated on, it's usually the "other woman" who gets most - if not all - of the blame for an affair.
+She's often perceived as a wicked homewrecker with nothing on her mind except "stealing" someone's husband.

-There aren't any pleasant descriptions that go along with being a mistress.
-But, in reality, mistresses are just ordinary women, not super hero villains intent on destroying the world and all the marriages in it.
+There aren't many pleasant descriptions that go along with being a mistress.
+But, in reality, mistresses are just ordinary women, not superhero villains intent on destroying the world and all the marriages in it.

 Mistresses are your friends and neighbors, and many of them are maintaining secret affairs that no one knows about.
 We can judge them all we want, but at the end of the day, what's really going on with women who become mistresses?

-There are several issues that could be going on inside a mistresses life and mind.
+There are several issues that could be going on inside of a mistresses life and mind.
 Some of them are rarely talked about.
 Many people won't read this because they'll say, "Why should I care about a homewrecker?"
 Well, simply put, anyone you know or love could be someone's mistress, so it does matter.
-Here are 5 things wives should know about mistresses...
+Here are 5 things wives should know about the mistress: